TeamStrongHR/Atelier/README.md

 ## About

-Atelier is an e-commerce website serving customer with millions of fashion products.
+Atelier is an e-commerce website serving customers with millions of fashion products.
 Following the business requirement, our team of four organized our workflow with ticketing system with Trello.
 Each member was assigned to a subcomponent.
 We followed agile methodology to maintain steady pace for our development process using Trello board as our ticketing system.
 We held daily stand up meetings and stand downs every two days to track each member's progress to make sure we are keeping up with deadlines and requirements.

 Our challenge was to get familiar with new technologies such as SASS.
 We achieved this by not using other external libraries and using its vanila features to implement each components.